-In verse 7 the mob makes a formal accusation to the authorities.
+In verse 7 the mob makes its accusations to the authorities.
 "Jason has harbored them, and these are all acting contrary to the decrees of Caesar, saying there is another king - Jesus."
-The Christians are accused of political treason against the Roman Caesar.
+They accused the Christians of political treason against the Caesar.

-Yet these men misunderstood Christianity.
-Jesus was a King, but king over a spiritual - not a physical or political - kingdom.
-The only coup de' tat the Church had called for was a takeover of the human heart!
+Yet they misunderstood the Christians' claim.
+Jesus was King, but He was king over a spiritual - not a physical and political - kingdom.
+The only coup de' that Christianity orchestrated was a takeover of the heart!

 "And they troubled the crowd and the rulers of the city when they heard these things.
 So when they had taken security from Jason and the rest, they let them go."
 Jason and his friends were released on bail.
 "Then the brethren immediately sent Paul and Silas away by night to Berea."
-Paul was sent out of town under the cover of darkness.
-His entourage travels sixty miles west of Thessalonica to the town of Berea.
+Paul got of town under the cover of darkness.
+He and his entourage traveled sixty miles west of Thessalonica to a town called Berea.